Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Pluto attempts to give out a contract every scene.
 All of his contracts damage your draw economy in some way:

-* Unjust Counterpart: Defense: discards a random page and gain Protection equal to its Cost next Scene.
+* **Unjust Counterpart: Defense**: discards a random page and gain Protection equal to its Cost next Scene.
 Spend 1 light to use this page and get rid of this effect.
-* Unjust Offense: Defense: prevents natural draw; boosts damage by 1\.
+* **Unjust Counterpart: Offense**: prevents natural draw; boosts damage by 1\.
 Spend 1 light to use this page and get rid of this effect.
-* Unjust Counterpart: Light: restore 1 additional light and add a useless card to your deck at the end of each scene.
+* **Unjust Counterpart: Light**: restore 1 additional light and add a useless card to your deck at the end of each scene.
 Spend 1 light to use this page and get rid of this effect.

 Generally speaking, you want to get rid of your contracts as soon as you get them.